 He and his wife, Kathy, have three daughters.
 He enjoys spending time with his family, exercising, playing the guitar, reading (history and theology), and meeting new people.

-Josh came to Trinity in December 2016 from St. Peter’s in Lake Mary, FL where he served as the Youth Director for 6 years.
-He has studied at both Reformed Theological Seminary in Florida and Nashotah House Theological Seminary in Wisconsin where he obtained a Certificate of Anglican Studies.
+Fr.
+Josh came to Trinity Church in December 2016 from St. Peter’s in Lake Mary, FL where he served as the Youth Director for 6 years.
+Fr.
 Josh earned a Bachelor of Science degree in Psychology from Palm Beach Atlantic University and is a graduate of the Frederick M. Suppers Honors Program.
+In 2016 he earned his Certificate of Anglican Studies from Nashotah House and in 2017 he graduated from Reformed Theological Seminary with a Master of Divinity.
+He was ordained to the Priesthood in August 2017.

 He and his wife, Amy, have a young son Gabriel who was born in September 2016.
-Josh enjoys reading books on psychology, culture and theology as well as exercising and engaging in community events.
+Josh enjoys reading books on psychology, culture and theology as well as engaging in community events.

 Fr.
 Robert and his wife, Cheryl, came to Trinity Episcopal Church in 2017 from Charleston, SC where he served Epiphany Episcopal Church in Summerville for 17 years.
 Prior to Charleston, he served at Trinity Episcopal Church in San Francisco, CA and several other parishes during his 20+ years in California.
 He was ordained deacon and priest in the Diocese of South Florida and served as assistant at Trinity Cathedral Miami, Vicar of Holy Sacrament, Hollywood and Rector of St. Gregory Boca Raton.